artworkjpm/spotify-calls/bserver/README.md

 On that page, add http://localhost:8888 as a callback url (don't forget to hit save at the bottom of the page)

-Write the below commands in your terminal (replacing XXXX AND YYYY with your acutal client id and secret from the page where you registered your application)
+Write the below commands in your terminal (replacing XXXX AND YYYY with your actual client id and secret from the page where you registered your application)

 ```
 export SPOTIFY_CLIENT_ID=XXXX